sebastianspicker/chronikwerk/docs/01-architecture.md

 - Delivery-ID dedupe and history are in-memory.
 - Filesystem safety depends on both app path policy and the mounted storage.
 - Signing and timestamping are optional and fail the job when enabled but invalid.
+- Admin sessions and history disappear on restart; managed configuration revisions live in `admin.state_dir` and become active only after an external restart.
+- Admin is disabled by default and is not a substitute for archive browsing, durable queues, secret management, or infrastructure control.